 Cottage / 3 bedrooms / sleeps 7

 ** Please check prices!
 These range from £470 to £1,890 per week depending on the time of year. **

 Leo's Cottage has arguably the best sea views in town, and is in the heart of Downalong, the old fishing quarter - a maze of narrow, cobbled streets, artists studios and cafes.
 A quiet No Through Road and sea wall are all that separate the house from Bamaluz beach - a small cove with year round, unrestricted access for dog walkers and a golden, sandy beach at low tide.
 Parking is within easy reach at the Island and Smeaton's Pier long stay car parks.

 Built around 1840, the house has been fixed up and redecorated since 2013's record-breakingly wet and windy winter.
-You'll find upgraded WiFi, plus the same comfy mattresses, vintage furniture, Egyptian cotton bed linen and other home comforts.
+You'll find superfast broadband/WiFi, comfy mattresses, vintage furniture, Egyptian cotton bed linen and other home comforts.